popostudiolab/popostudiolab.github.io/_debug/tap-detection-esp32.md

 ## Looking Forward

-Six months ago, I didn't know what an ESP32 was.
+One month ago, I didn't know what an ESP32 was.
 I'd never written a line of code.
 But here I am, building my dream desktop companion while debugging accelerometer thresholds and building autonomous behaviour systems.

 AI isn't replacing my thinking—it's amplifying it.
 Claude is my execution partner, helping me translate ideas into working code while I focus on design decisions and what makes POPO feel alive.